Peter Sterling (rugby league): Rugby League awards

 Since retiring from playing the game, Sterling has won several awards.

 In 1995, Sterling was picked at halfback in a poll to judge the best Australian team since the introduction of the limited-tackle rule in 1967.
 He won eight of fourteen votes, with the remainder going to Billy Smith, Ricky Stuart and Allan Langer.

 In 2000 Sterling was awarded the Australian Sports Medal for his contribution to Australia's international standing in rugby league.
 He was also inducted into the Sport Australia Hall of Fame in that year.
 In 2006, he was one of six past players to be inducted into the Australian Rugby League Hall of Fame at the Dally M. Awards 2006 award ceremony.

 In February 2008, Sterling was named in the list of Australia's 100 Greatest Players (1908–2007) which was commissioned by the NRL and ARL to celebrate the code's centenary year in Australia.

+On 18 May 2026 Sterling, along with former NSW and Australian Captain Boyd Cordner, were inducted into the NSW Rugby League Hall of Fame at the annual True Blue dinner.